James Colnett: Nootka Conventions

 The British ships captured by Martínez, along with Colnett and his crew, still prisoners, were taken to the Spanish naval base at San Blas, Mexico.
-In Britain, King George III and Prime Minister William Pitt soon learned what had happened to the British ships, officers, and crews.
+In Britain, King George III and British Prime Minister William Pitt the Younger soon learned what had happened to the British ships, officers, and crews.
 The arrest of James Colnett, who was after all still an officer of the Royal Navy, was particularly troublesome in England.
 Angered by the incident and by ongoing competition with Spain for the Pacific Northwest, the British threatened war.
 France, a Spanish ally, was coping with the early stages of the French Revolution and would not be able to fight for Spain in an armed conflict.
 Without the French, Spain could not realistically secure their massive North and South American territories in the event of war with Britain.
 Bowing to pressure from Britain, Spain capitulated and agreed to sign the Nootka Conventions in 1790, ending the Nootka Crisis and beginning the first phase of the Spanish withdrawal from the Pacific Northwest.
 Three separate Nootka Conventions were signed and it took over five years to resolve the many outstanding problems.
 Among other things, Spain agreed to restore the captured ships to their owners and pay them an indemnity.
 Both nations sent officials to Nootka Sound in order to carry out the details of the Nootka Conventions.
 George Vancouver served as Britain's representative at Nootka, while Juan Francisco de la Bodega y Quadra served as Spain's.
 While both were respectful toward one another and even became friends, they could not reach an agreement about how to carry out their instructions.
 They decided instead to await further instructions.
 At this time, they decided to name the large island on which Nootka was now proven to be located as "Quadra and Vancouver Island".
 Years later, as Spanish influence declined, the name was shortened to simply Vancouver Island.

 Spain continued to occupy Nootka Sound until 28 March 1795.
 Under the Nootka Convention, Britain and Spain agreed not to establish any permanent base at Nootka Sound, but ships from either nation could visit.
 The two nations also agreed to prevent any other nation from establishing sovereignty.